A New Leadership Mindset for Orchestrating Transformational Strategy and Culture Change

 Connect with Gaye:

 Dana De Nault Psy.
 D is an organizational and leadership psychologist with a multicultural orientation.
-His international work experience includes 25 years of documented results running professional service teams, conducting strategic marketing, and facilitating transformational change serving technology startups and Multinationals including Oracle, Siemens AG & Cisco.
-His current coaching practice is characterized as adaptive and particularly well suited for supporting leaders responsible for organizational transformations.
+His international work experience includes 25 years of documented results running professional service teams, conducting strategic marketing, and facilitating transformational change serving technology start-ups and Multinationals including Oracle, Sanofi, Siemens AG & Cisco.
+His current leadership coaching practice is characterized as adaptive and particularly well suited for supporting leaders responsible for organizational transformations.
+He is also a passionate graduate school professor who regularly teaches Strategic Talent Management and Advanced Leadership Seminar practicum work with doctoral candidates.

 He incorporates a powerful social need theory supported by recent neuroleadership findings.
 Used in conjunction with a client’s unique goals, this methodology offers a practical way to understand one’s own motivations and that of others by offering a whole system perspective.